raphaelmenges/schaugenau/Readme.md

 For a video of the beta version, hosted on YouTube, click [here](https://youtu.be/eEWfZ5EqSLE).

 ## Launch
-Run main function in "schaugenau.app".
+Run main function in "schaugenau.app" in Eclipse.
 Due too license issues, neither the connectin to our image database nor the connection to an eyetracker is integrated.
 All important code lines are marked with a "TODO" comment.
 The game itself should work out of the box with mouse support, which emulates the gaze.
 During gameplay, errors about no connection to an image database are thrown and placeholders are used instead.

 ## Dependencies
 * jMonkey: http://jmonkeyengine.org/